FofightFong/All_In_One/special_effects/tutorial_doc/houdini_doc/primary_node.md

 [Copy Stamp]()----Creates multiple copies of the input geometry, or copies the geometry onto the points of the second input.

+[Copy to Points]()----Copies the geometry in the first input onto the points of the second input.

 [Delete]()----Deletes input geometry by group, entity number, bounding volume, primitive/point/edge normals, and/or degeneracy.

 [Edit]()----Edits points, edges, or faces interactively.